 How to Use Segmentation in Your Video Strategy?

-Why use segmentation?
+Why use market segmentation?

-How to use it effectively?
+How to use segmentation effectively?

-Proper segmentation depends on your business model, your product, your metrics, and your goals.
+Proper market segmentation depends on your business model, your product, your metrics, and your goals.
 It can be as simple or as complex as you want, but you need to decide which type is the most effective for you.
 The four basic segmentation categories are Demographic, Psychographic, Behavioral, and Geographic.
-While those categories are incredibly useful, the perfect video strategy will probably require a more in-depth and goal-specific look into your audience groups.
+While those categories are incredibly useful, the perfect video strategy will probably require a more in-depth look into your audience groups.

 For example, if your goal is customer retention, useful segmentation criteria might be something like:

 - At-risk of canceling.
 The rate at which your clients cancel their subscriptions (also called a churn rate), is a good metric to separate those who need more convincing to renew their subscription.

 - Unprofitable customers – the ones that are low in value for your business, but cost you a lot to maintain.
 Identifying this group of people can help you turn things around and make them profitable.

 - Profitable customers – the ones that have the highest lifetime value.

 - Product/service advocates – the most valuable segment, who will support you and recommend you.
 It’s important to nurture them as they are not only loyal in the long term, but can also refer others.